duttashi/duttashi.github.io/_posts/2023-04-29-to_lend_funds_or_not.md

-## To lend funds or not to lend is the question?
+### To lend funds or not to lend is the question?

 The following analysis is based on a publicly available dataset hosted at [Kaggle](https://www.kaggle.com/search?q=lending+club+loan+data+in%3Adatasets).
 The full code is located on my [github](https://github.com/duttashi/scrapers/blob/master/AT%26T_round2_data_analysis.py)

-### EXPLORATORY DATA ANALYSIS
+#### EXPLORATORY DATA ANALYSIS

 - The dataset is a single csv file.
-It has a shape of 42,542 observations in 144 variables. o	The response or dependent variable is “loan_status” and is categorical in nature.
+It has a shape of 42,542 observations in 144 variables.
+	- The response or dependent variable is “loan_status” and is categorical in nature.
 -	Off the 144 variables, majority of them (~110) are continuous in nature and rest are categorical data types.
--	 All 144 variables have missing values. o	Variables with 80% missing data were removed.
+-	 All 144 variables have missing values.
+	- Variables with 80% missing data were removed.
 The dataset size reduced to 54 variables.
 -	Correlation treatment helped reduce dataset size to 45 variables.
-Turns out, independent variables such as “funded amount, funded amount inv, installment, total payment, total payment inv, total rec prncp, total rec int, collection recovery fee and pub rec bankruptcies” are strongly correlated (>=80%) with the dependent variable.
+Turns out, independent variables such as `funded amount, funded amount inv, installment, total payment, total payment inv, total rec prncp, total rec int, collection recovery fee and pub rec bankruptcies` are strongly correlated (>=80%) with the dependent variable.
 -	By this stage, the dataset shape is 42,542 observations in 45 variables (25 continuous, 3 datetime, and 17 categorical).
 -	The dependent variable has 4 factor levels.
-I recoded the 4 factor levels to 2 as asked by the assignment. o	34116 observations for loans that were fully paid o	8426 observations for loans that were charged off
+I recoded the 4 factor levels to 2 as asked by the assignment.
+	- 34116 observations for loans that were fully paid
+	- 8426 observations for loans that were charged off
 - The dependent variable was label encoded to make it suitable for model building.
 As earlier stated, it’s now a binary categorical variable with two levels.
 Label 1 refers to Fully Paid and Label 0 refers to Charged Off.
 - It should be noted, the dependent variable is imbalanced in nature.
 This means, data balancing method need to be applied for building a robust model.

     import pandas as pd